Henrique Cruz

-Henrique Wilsons Da Cruz Martins (born 6 December 1997), also known as Henrique Cruz, is a football player who currently plays for the Timor-Leste national football team.
+Henrique Wilsons Da Cruz Martins (born 6 December 1997), also known as Henrique Cruz, is a football player who currently plays for the Liga Futebol Timor-Leste side Coração FC.
+He has previously played for the Timor-Leste national football team.

 International career

 Henrique made his senior international debut in the match against Mongolia in the 2018 FIFA World Cup qualification (AFC) on 12 March 2015.

 International goals

 Scores and results list East Timor's goal tally first.